nwesha/rag-based-qna/README.md

-# PDF Question Answering System
+# Secure Document Querying System

 This project is a Streamlit-based application designed to answer questions related to the content of a PDF file.
 The application processes a textbook, creates embeddings, retrieves relevant sections, and generates answers to user queries using different models.